Skip to main content

 Diverse group of employees

-CHICAGO For a modern workforce, in which up to four different age brackets may be working together, employers, managers and employees need to overcome generational judgements to move forward with effective teamwork and leadership.
+CHICAGO For a modern workforce, in which up to four different age brackets may be working together, employers, managers and employees must overcome generational judgements to move forward with effective teamwork and leadership.

-Though Gen Xers (aged 45-59) now make up the majority of executive roles, about 20% of employees are still baby boomers (aged 60-78).
-And while millennials (aged 24-44) now make up the overall majority of the workforce, the oldest members of Gen Z (aged 18-26) have now been in the working world for a couple of years, with more entering every day.
-With that large a spread in age, it can be easy for different generations to start talking past each other.
+Although Gen Xers (aged 45-59) currently make up the majority of executive roles, about 20% of employees are still baby boomers (aged 60-78).
+And while millennials (aged 28-44) now make up the overall majority of the workforce, the oldest members of Gen Z (aged 12-27) have been in the working world for a couple of years now, with more entering every day.

-Cam Marston, president of Mobile, Ala.-based Generational Insights and the host of "What's Working with Cam Marston" radio show, spoke about the ways companies can navigate these divides in the recent webinar, "A Generational Guide to Today's Workplace," presented by Convenience Store News and Altria Group Distribution Co.
+With that large of a spread in age, it can be easy for different generations to start talking past one another.
+Cam Marston, president of Mobile, Ala.-based Generational Insights and host of the "What's Working with Cam Marston" radio show, spoke about the ways companies can navigate these divides in a recent webinar presented by Convenience Store News and Altria Group Distribution Co.

 Advertisement - article continues below